Adrenal Cancer: Diagnosis

 Activating and inhibitory tests.
 You may also be given some medicines to increase or decrease the adrenal hormones.
 Blood or urine tests will then show if these hormone levels in your blood or urine have changed.
 Hormones made by a cancer tumor do not usually change with these medicines.

 Chest X-ray.
-This can check if the cancer has spread to your lungs.
-It can also see if you have any lung or heart problems.
+This can be done to see if the cancer has spread to your lungs.
+It can also show if you have any lung or heart problems.

 MRI.
 An MRI uses magnets and radio waves to take pictures of the inside of the body.
 It does not use X-rays.
-MRIs can check the brain and spine for problems.
+MRIs can be used to check the brain and spine for problems.

 Nuclear imaging tests.
 For these tests, mildly radioactive substances are given by a shot.
 They go into your blood stream and travel all over your body.
 The substance may be more likely to collect in cancer cells or in different types of adrenal tumors.
 The radiation can then be found with a special type of camera that shows where the tumors are.
 An MIGB scan is a nuclear imaging test used for adrenal cancer.
 MIGB is the radioactive material that's used.
 It collects in the tumor over 2 days.
 Scans are taken during this time.
-This test can find out the exact type of adrenal tumor.
+This test can help detect discern different types of adrenal tumors.

 Biopsy.
 If your doctor finds something that may be cancer, a biopsy may be done.
-The doctor will take a small sample of the tumor using a thin needle.
+The doctor will take a small piece (called a sample) of the tumor using a thin needle.
 Sometimes a CT scan is used to guide the needle into the tumor.
 The sample is then checked under a microscope by a pathologist.
 This is a doctor who specializes in looking for disease.
 The pathologist looks at the cells to see if cancer is present.